c19witness/uk-covid19-inquiry/2023-10-11_module-2/3_Sir_Mark_Walport.rst

 "Any measure that is implemented during an infectious disease outbreak to attempt to reduce transmission that is not a vaccine or drug.
 NPIs can be behavioural, social, physical or regulatory in nature ..."

 And they can of course be encouraged to be adopted or applied through a variety of approaches from advice and guidance to the force of law.
-And they comprise masks and face coverings, social distancing and lockdowns, and over the page, test, trace and isolate, travel restrictions and controls, environmental controls, and communications, which, although not a measure, form an essential part of the debate about the efficacy of non-pharmaceutical interventions?
+And they comprise :outline:`masks` and :outline:`face coverings`, social distancing and lockdowns, and over the page, test, trace and isolate, travel restrictions and controls, environmental controls, and communications, which, although not a measure, form an essential part of the debate about the efficacy of non-pharmaceutical interventions?

 **Sir Mark Walport**: That's correct.
 And of course they all have in common that they're intended to reduce the transmission of an infectious disease, in this case a virus, by acting to reduce the exposure of people to the hazard which is, in this case, SARS-CoV-2 virus.